JonmarCorpuz/SecondBrain/Software - Terraform.md

 ## Remote APIs

+A remote API is an interface provided by Terraform that allows users to interact with Terraform configurations and state files over the network

+* Facilitates various operations that can be performed remotely

 ## Terraform Registry

 The Terraform Registry is a public repository where users can discover, share, and use Terraform modules and providers